mendsalbert/cinematch-frontend/README.md

 Click `Add CORS origin` button and enter the URL as `http://localhost:3000` and check the Allow credentials checkbox.

-## Step 4 Continue from above steps
+## Step 4 Continue from above step

 Now, you will be able continue from the above instructions to import the demo data and running the project locally.